amaliestokholm/amaliestokholm.github.io/_posts/2022-08-22-my-academic-iPad.md

 Zotero had been updated from version 5 to 6 since the tutorial was posted and this basically broke section 3.2 which concerns a set-up using Zotfile to extract annotations from Zotero.

 Luckily, Zotero 6 has many of the same functionalities as Zotfile (see e.g. <a href="https://github.com/jlegewie/zotfile/pull/573" target="_blank" rel="noopener">this page</a>).
-Here is my version of section 3.2 (which I also posted as a <a href="(https://forum.obsidian.md/t/zotero-zotfile-mdnotes-obsidian-dataview-workflow/15536/101?u=cassiopyas" target="_blank" rel="noopener">as a reply in the thread</a>)):
+Here is my version of section 3.2 (which I also posted <a href="(https://forum.obsidian.md/t/zotero-zotfile-mdnotes-obsidian-dataview-workflow/15536/101?u=cassiopyas" target="_blank" rel="noopener">as a reply in the thread</a>)):

 <br>
 ### Extraction of Notes